 I wasn’t exactly sure what I would write about the project that was the most lucrative and largest of my art career.

-Perhaps I did not share much about my illustrations on this project because I had not a single, good example of any of it.
-For many years, I either shot a slide of my artwork, or I went to a local, copy shop.
+Perhaps I did not share much about my illustrations on this project because I had not a single good example of any of it.
+For many years, I either shot a slide of my artwork or I went to a copy shop.
 If I had a special painting, it was a major expense of time and money to have a professional transparency made from my art.

-I can share that whenever I’m in a supermarket – I enjoy passing the shelves where I can see so many of my illustrations displayed!
+I can share that whenever I’m in a supermarket – I enjoy passing the shelves where I see many of my illustrations displayed!

-My project for Beechnut consisted of many different “phases” and probably amounted to perhaps two hundred paintings.
+My project for Beech-Nut consisted of many different “phases” and probably amounted to almost a hundred paintings.
 Each painting was a miniature; a cluster of items that later on might be repeated and combined with other items.
 Since this project was at the beginning of the “digital age,” there was the awareness of the advantage of painting parts that could be “attached” to other paintings.

 I diligently gathered and shot my own photo reference for every illustration, even though sometimes the size relationships were uneven.
-I used a local, one-hour photo and most of my photos were quite “off.”
-Because I love using Photoshop, I couldn’t help but “clean up” my banana photo below.
+I used a nearby one-hour photo and most of my photos were quite rough.
+I share some examples with my finished paintings below:

-I have an extensive, photo reference collection in my file cabinet.
-That was very helpful for many of the meat illustrations.
-I still do not look at turkey drumsticks or lamb chops quite the same way anymore!
+I have an extensive photo collection in my file cabinet torn from magazines.
+It was very helpful for many of the meat illustrations.
+I still don’t look at turkey drumsticks or lamb chops quite the same way anymore!

 Certainly, my working process became very streamlined and efficient with a project of this size.
-I did not require anyone to “assist me” and I loved working small.
+I did not hire any assistants and I loved working small.
 Technically, all of my paintings were done on watercolor paper.
 I used friskit to give clean, crisp edges to all of the elements.